salesforcecli/plugin-orchestrator/messages/appframework.create.template.md

 # error.InsufficientPermissions.Actions

-- Contact your Salesforce administrator to request template creation permissions
+- Contact your Salesforce admin to request template creation permissions
 - Verify you're connected to the correct org with --target-org
-- Ensure AppFramework is enabled in your org
+- Check that Data Cloud and Tableau Next are enabled in your org
-- Check that your user profile has the necessary AppFramework permissions
+- Check that your user profile has the AppFrameworkManageApp permission